Review of Aegean Airlines Business Class

 Short & Medium Haul

-Aegean Airlines flies primarily short flights, with the longest being the 4-hour journey from Athens to London/Madrid.
-Some of the shorter domestic flights are operated by Olympic Air – its subsidiary flying exclusively turboprop aircrafts such as the ATR and De Havilland Canada Dash 8-100.
+Aegean Airlines operates primarily short flights, making it a popular choice for brief journeys across Greece and nearby destinations.
+The longest route is the 4-hour journey from Athens to London or Madrid.
+Many of the shorter domestic flights are operated by Olympic Air – its subsidiary flying exclusively turboprop aircrafts such as the ATR and De Havilland Canada Dash 8-100.
+The time flying on these short flights often passes quickly thanks to Aegean Airlines' efficient service and comfortable cabin.

 Sustainability